 Even if your paths are similar, they’re not the same.

 This is their journey, and they need space to figure it out (even if you see it coming a mile away).
 They need your love and support to listen and encourage them even when they get it wrong.
 They want to know you’re a safe person to share with and sort out their thoughts and feelings without being told which ones are right or wrong.

 When your teen shares something with you and you’re unsure of the line to build trust, safety, and connection, remember these:

 - Relating – to make or show a connection, to identify with

 - Empathy – the ability to understand and share the feelings of another

 - Gas Lighting – manipulating someone to question their own sanity

 The minute you think you know any more than what your teen is telling you, you’ve overstepped.
 You don’t know because you’re not them.
 Ask gentle and curious questions if it feels right, otherwise, your greatest gift is simply to listen and love them.

 If your relationship with your teen feels strained and you’re trying everything you know how to, I’m here to help.
 The gap between you two doesn’t need to solidify or grow this year, creating more stress and pain.
-My Empowered Parent Mastermind starts January 19th and covers topics like this to help you improve communication, build trust, and connection so you sleep better at night.
+Click below to join my FREE masterclass and learnhow to transform your moody, hormonal teen into a compliant, respectful human without the daily nagging or punishments.